CLASS-SZ/.github/profile/README.md

-(You may also take a loook at our [legacy example notebooks](https://github.com/CLASS-SZ/notebooks), although these are no longer maintained and may not run.
-We are in the process of moving the material to the [docs](https://class-sz.readthedocs.io/en/latest/index.html) by the end of 2024.)
+(You may also take a look at our [legacy example notebooks](https://github.com/CLASS-SZ/notebooks), although these are no longer maintained and may not run.
+We are in the process of moving the material to the [docs](https://class-sz.readthedocs.io/en/latest/index.html) during 2025.)